 What is epidermolysis bullosa?

 Epidermolysis bullosa (EB) is a group of inherited diseases that are characterised by blistering lesions on the skin and mucous membranes.
 These may occur anywhere on the body but most commonly appear at sites of friction and minor trauma such as the feet and hands.
-Blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.
+In some subtypes, blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.

 |Lower 3 images provided through Swinfen Charitable Trust, by Dr Taha, Erbil, Iraqi Kurdistan.|

 EB should be distinguished from common friction blisters, and from epidermolysis bullosa acquisita (EBA), which is an autoimmune blistering disease that is not inherited and often doesn't develop until adult life.

 The EB conditions result from genetic defects of molecules in the skin concerned with adhesion.
 Loss of adhesion results in blister formation.
 There are 4 major types of EB based on different sites of blister formation within the skin structure: